lucastidy/NotiFlow/README.md

 ## Installation

 #### Frontend
 To set up and run the frontend, execute the following commands from the project root.
-You will need to have Docker installed for this step:
+You will need to have `Docker` installed for this step:
 ```
 cd ./app/Frontend
 docker-compose up --build
 ```
-If you don't want to install Docker for whatever reason, you need to install node [here](https://nodejs.org/en/download).
+If you do not have `Docker`, you can run the app using `Node.js` which can be downloaded here [here](https://nodejs.org/en/download).
 Then use:
 ```
 npm install
 npm run build